 - Symposium: "Human nature and dehumanization," as part of the conference "Norm und Natur", Kongress of the Deutsche Gesellschaft für Philosophie (Berlin, 24-27 Sep 17)

 - Workshop on Dehumanization (Budapest, 31 Jan, 2017)

 - Conference "Dehumanization: New Approaches to the Politics of Human Nature" (Budapest, 6-8 Apr, 2016).

 Selected recent draft papers, talks, media appearance and other news (for older news from AY 2015-16, AY 2016-17, scroll down to File attachements and see the Archive):

-- The book "What's Left of Human Nature" is soon to be printed with MIT Press (October 2018).
-See here for a synopsis, or the cover.
+- The book "What's Left of Human Nature" now available with MIT Press.
+See here for a synopsis, or the cover, or a preview.